redhat-openstack/openstack-puppet-modules/stdlib/README.markdown

 #### `validate_slength`

 Validates that the first argument is a string (or an array of strings), and is less than or equal to the length of the second argument.
-It fails if the first argument is not a string or array of strings, or if arg 2 is not convertable to a number.
+It fails if the first argument is not a string or array of strings, or if the second argument is not convertable to a number.
 Optionally, a minimum string length can be given as the third argument.

   The following values pass: